surfstudio/SurfAndroidStandard/biometrics/README.md

 # Biometrics
-Used to implementing biometrics scanner
+Used to implement biometrics scanner

 # Using
 #### Base classes: